 1. Straight-arm or Vertical Method

-Straight-arm technique is the most basic position in one hand shooting.
-You simply draw the pistol with one hand then push the pistol straight out with the weapon aligned vertically locking the elbow and arm.
+This shooting technique is the primary position in one hand shooting.
+You just draw the pistol with your dominant hand then push the pistol straight out with the weapon in vertical alignment with elbow and arm locked.
 Then pull the trigger smoothly.
 This type of position resembles natural shooting or point shooting where the shooter can feel more stability and the gun cycle is in a more predictable path.

 2. Canted Method

-Some shooters find it a bit bizarre using the canted technique but this method can make other people gain more luck than standard, straight arm.
-You have to draw the handgun with one hand then push the pistol straight out locking the arm at the elbow.
-Cant the pistol to a 45-degree angle then align it to the corresponding eye, so if you’re using the right-hand align it with the right eye.
+Some shooters find it a bit bizarre using the canted technique but this method can make other people gain more luck than the vertical method.
+You have to draw the handgun then push the pistol straight out with arm and elbow locked.
+Cant the pistol 45 degrees then align it to your right eye if you’re using your right hand to draw the pistol (align to left eye if you’re a lefty).
 Then pull the trigger smoothly.
-Unorthodox as it may seem but with practice, you can get the hang of it, just avoid over canting the gun like “gangsta style” because it will not work well.
+Unorthodox as it may seem but with practice, you’ll get used to it.
+Don’t cant the gun like “gangsta style” because this way of shooting a handgun will not work well.

 3. Bent Elbow Method

-Bent elbow technique is a modified version of the bent elbow two-handed shooting method.
-First, draw the pistol and keep it vertical then bend your elbow on the draw and keep your arm tight into your body.
+This technique is another way of doing the bent elbow two-handed shooting method.
+First, draw the pistol and keep it vertical then bend your elbow upon drawing and keep your arm close to your body.
 Also, keep your elbow down and locked.
-Bring the pistol up to eye-level then smoothly pull the trigger.
-By keeping the elbow locked and down, this can immobilize the gun so it doesn’t move from recoil and you can use more bone than muscle to hold the pistol.
+Make sure the pistol is up to eye-level before pulling the trigger.
+With your elbow locked and down, this keeps the gun stable from recoil and you can use more bone than muscle to hold it.

 Want to develop your one hand shooting skill?
-Watch this video and learn the basics on how to shoot using one hand!
+Watch this video by SageDynamics and learn the basics of how to shoot with one hand: